Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: A Dynamic Framework for Potential Outcomes

 \begin{assumption}[Sequential Exchangeability] Let $1 \leq s \leq t \leq T$, and let $d^{s}$ and $d^t$ denote subvectors of the first $s$ and $t$ terms in $d^T\equiv (d_1,\dots, d_{s}, \dots, d_t, \dots, d_T)$ respectively. \begin{enumerate}[a.] \item Under (full) sequential exchangeability,

 \item Under (mean) sequential exchangeability,

 \end{enumerate} \end{assumption}

-Assumption \ref{assn:mse} in either form is based on the sequential exchangeability of \cite{robins1986g} in the case where the covariate history consists only of lagged outcomes.\footnote{ Other names for Assumption 2b in the literature include ``conditional exchangeability'', ``sequential ignorability'', and ``conditional parallel trends''.}
+Assumption \ref{assn:mse} in either form is based on the sequential exchangeability condition in \cite{robins1986g} when the covariate history consists only of lagged outcomes.\footnote{ Other names for Assumption 2b in the literature include ``conditional exchangeability'', ``sequential ignorability'', and ``conditional parallel trends''.}

-Assumption \ref{assn:mse} only restricts a stream of potential outcomes where the first $s-1$ treatment indices conform to the realized history of treatments $D^{t-1}=d^{t-1}$; it imposes conditional independence between present treatment for the entire stream of counterfactual potential outcomes in the future.
+Assumption \ref{assn:mse} only restricts a stream of potential outcomes where the first $s-1$ treatment indices conform to the realized history of treatments $D^{t-1}=d^{t-1}$; it imposes conditional independence between present treatment and the entire stream of counterfactual potential outcomes in the future.
 Mean sequential exchangeability (Assumption \ref{assn:mse}b) relaxes full sequential exchangeability (Assumption \ref{assn:mse}a) in two ways.
 First, the \textit{joint} independence of treatment with the vector of present and future potential outcomes is replaced with \textit{marginal} independence of treatment with potential outcomes in each future period.
 Second, such marginal independence is further relaxed to marginal \textit{mean} independence.
-Nonetheless, each version is consistent with the overarching motivation of random assignment of treatment conditional on the {\it observed history}.
+Nonetheless, each version is consistent with the overarching motivation of random assignment of treatment conditional on the {\it observed} history.

 It is well-known that sequential exchangeability is sufficient for identifying a variety of treatment effects (e.g, \cite{robinshernan2009chapter}).
-Instead, our focus will be to show how this condition also leads to causal interpretations of \textit{alternative} estimands in dynamic panel data models for observed outcomes.
+Instead, our focus will be to show how this condition also leads to causal interpretations of \textit{alternative} estimands in the dynamic panel data models for observed outcomes.

 \begin{remark} A useful observation is that Assumption \ref{assn:mse}b, which is stated above in terms of the \textit{levels} of potential outcomes $Y_t (d^t)$, is equivalent to an analogous assumption on the \textit{trends} in potential outcomes $Y_t (d^t) - Y_{t-1} (d^{t-1})$.
 This provides insights on comparisons between Assumption \ref{assn:mse}b and the parallel trends assumption used in the difference-in-differences (DiD) literature.
-This equivalence result is stated in the next proposition.
+This equivalence result is stated in the next proposition. \end{remark}